Macroscopic Lattice Dissociation¶

 - Discriminator: This report’s claim is not “dust exists,” but that the asserted phase-state outcome and ledger closure (fine fraction/export terms) exceed the gravity-funded bound under the stated assumptions and are inconsistent with boundary-condition requirements (coherence, kinematics, collateral signatures).

-- What Model A must show: a bounded fine-mode fraction/export term that closes under $\(U_g\)$ and a boundary-condition-consistent collapse history that matches the morphology/kinematics collaterals.
+- What Model A must show: a bounded fine-mode fraction/export term that closes under $\(U_g\)$ and a collapse history consistent with the morphology and kinematic record.

 For the consolidated steelman + failure modes by constraint, see: APPENDIX — Model A Steelman & Failure Modes (Rule 1 closure: C1).